-Queen Victoria considered Duke to be higher ranking title than Duchess (since a woman becomes a Duchess only when her husband is a Duke), so decreed that all Queens would also be The Duke of Lancaster and Normandy, not Duchess.
+This came about because Queen Victoria considered Duke to be higher ranking title than Duchess (since a woman becomes a Duchess only when her husband is a Duke); therefore she decreed that all Queens would also be The Duke of Lancaster and Normandy, not Duchess.

 In Papua New Guinea, Elizabeth is called ‘Missis Kwin’ (Mrs Queen) and ‘Mama belong big family’.

 The Queen owns all unmarked mute swans in the open waters of the UK.
 All of them.
 However, she only lays claim to those on certain stretches of the River Thames and its surrounding tributaries.